 Call in an interior design expert to give you a cool and calm waiting area.
 Moreover, make sure your periodicals are up to date and chillaxed music is playing.
 That way, your clients will be as cool as a cucumber come check-up time.

-We live in an age where people are judged online.
 The court of public opinion is stronger than ever – and, chances are, people will be chattering about your practice.

 Numerous review sites catalogue ratings of dental practices across the globe, allowing the discerning customer to take their money elsewhere if they’re dissatisfied.